icdevs/Icdevs_mainsite/_posts/2023-01-09-47-Candy Library - Rust.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 239ae124bf63b521baf9bdd6051652fae0c16178027ec9b2b093346bad280752.
-ICDevs will match the bounty $40:1 ICP for the first 50 ICP out of the DFINITY grant and then 0.25:1ICDevs.org Bounty Acceleration  All donations will be tax deductible for US Citizens and Corporations.
+ICDevs will add .25 for every 1 token donated to the bounty.
+All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process